Human Uses of Catnip

 Effect on Cats

-Most species of the cat family (Felidae) except tigers and some lions are attracted to catnip.
+Most species of the cat family (Felidae) are attracted to catnip.
 The cats roll in the catnip, rub their face, and eventually eat it.The oil from catnip leaves contains a chemical called trans-neptalactone, which closely resembles a substance present in a female cat's urine.

 Active Ingredients of Catnip